Airtight glass storage jars in a warm wooden cabinet

 Storing Cannabis Flower

-The optimal storage setup for cannabis flower:
+A solid setup for flower:

 03